XingfuWang/BrainGridNet/README.md

 # BrainGridNet

-Welcome to the official repository for BrainGridNet: A two-branch depthwise CNN for decoding EEG-based multi-class motor imagery.
+Welcome to the official repository for [**BrainGridNet**: A two-branch depthwise CNN for decoding EEG-based multi-class motor imagery](https://doi.org/10.1016/j.neunet.2023.11.037)
 This repository includes implementations of our experimental models, **BrainGridNet_PSD32** and **BrainGridNet_Raw**, as well as comparative models used for ablation studies.

 ---